aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/_index.md

 Once your template is ready, you can start performing the simple mail merge operation.
 Aspose.Words allows you to execute a simple mail merge operation using different [Execute methods](https://apireference.aspose.com/words/net/aspose.words.mailmerging/mailmerge/methods/execute/index) that accept various data objects as the data source.

-The following code example shows how to execute a simple mail merge operation using one of the [Execute](https://apireference.aspose.com/words/net/aspose.words.mailmerging.mailmerge/execute/methods/5) method:
+The following code example demonstrates how to execute a simple mail merge operation using one of the [Execute](https://apireference.aspose.com/words/net/aspose.words.mailmerging.mailmerge/execute/methods/5) method:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Mail-Merge-SimpleMailMerge-SimpleMailMergeExecuteArray.cs" >}}